Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/introduction.rst

 * `Werkzeug <http://werkzeug.pocoo.org/>`_ Used to handle core processes in the framework.
   For example: command line tools , URL Mapping, Debug, etc.
+* `webob <http://pythonpaste.org/webob/>`_  Used to create Request, Response objects and static file processing.
 * `SqlAlchemy <http://www.sqlalchemy.org>`_ The ORM based on it.
 Developers can access databases, or use the module separately.